-This page is written for the operator or contract pumper who needs to understand what oilfield automation includes and where the first-dollar-in return actually is.
+This page is written for the producer who needs to understand what oilfield automation includes and where the first-dollar-in return actually is, whether the field work is done by company pumpers or a contract pumping outfit.

 Equipment-Level Oilfield Automation